 On June 2, 2010, the Company entered into amendments to the employment agreements for Messrs.
 DeMatteo, Raines and Bartel.
 The amendment to Mr. DeMatteo's employment agreement provided that he would immediately assume the role of Executive Chairman with all other terms of the amendment to his employment agreement of April 5, 2010 still in effect.
 The amendment to Mr. Raines' employment agreement provided that he would immediately assume the role of Chief Executive Officer with a minimum annual salary of \$1,000,000 and the term of his employment was to continue from the date of the amendment for a period of three years.
-The amendment to Mr. Bartel's employment agreement provided that he would immediately assume the role of President with a minimum annual salary of \$150,000 and the term of his employment for the amendment for a period of three years.
+The amendment to Mr. Bartel's employment agreement provided that he would immediately assume the role of President with a minimum annual salary of \$750,000 and the term of his employment was to continue from the date of the amendment for a period of three years.